wp-plugins/page-views-count/readme.txt

 == Changelog ==

+= 1.0.3 - 2013/10/05 =
+* Features:
+	* Upgraded the plugin to the newly developed a3rev admin panel app interface.
+	* New admin UI features check boxes replaced by switches.

+* Fixed:
+	* Plugins admin script and style not loading in Firefox with SSL on admin.
+Stripped http// and https// protocols so browser will use the protocol that the page was loaded with.

 = 1.0.2 - 2013/08/28 =
 * Features :
 	* Major performance enhancement.
 All Time Views table data emptied each day on 24 hour cron.